Sztaszko/GiftSets/README.md

 # Gift Sets Manager
-The Gift Sets Manager is a project aimed at creating the gift sets with products via user interface and database.
+The Gift Sets Manager is a project aimed at creating the gift sets with products with user interface and save them to local database.

-User interface allows for combining the products into sets and saving them with buttons.
+User interface allows for combining the products into sets and saving them.

 ![obraz](https://github.com/Sztaszko/GiftSets/assets/63360653/ae0c6c2a-a218-4efc-b142-c121149de9af)